Let’s start a new conversation about cities.

 519-497-9844

-Paul regularly shares insights and ideas, poses questions and encourages debate on LinkedIn.
-Join him so we can advance the conversation about a new model for city building.
+Paul regularly shares insights and ideas, poses questions, and encourages debate on LinkedIn.
+Join him so we can start a new conversation about city building.